vanditkhurana/Quotes/English/Quotes_English.md

 > The way to get started is to quit talking and begin doing. - Walt Disney

 > Get busy living or get busy dying. — Stephen King.

+> The purpose of our lives is to be happy. — Dalai Lama.